JusticeMaswime/JusticeMaswime/README.md

 ## 👋 Hi, I'm Justice

-🎓 Computer Science student at the University of the Free State<br/> 🧠 Passionate about solving real-world problems through thoughtful code<br/>
+🎓 Computer Science & Mathematics student at the University of the Free State<br/> 🧠 Passionate about solving real-world problems through thoughtful code<br/>
 🔍 Constantly exploring new technologies, architectures, and ideas<br/> 📱 Currently diving deep into machine learning